binpack/binpack/index.md

 * The last byte is used to store the type and sign information of the Integer.

-    The type and sign information is encode into the first 3 bits, and the following 2 bits for data length:
+    The type and sign information is encode into the first 3 bits:

     *   `positive`